Gravebot/Gravebot/README.md

 - `!youtube` *video tags* - Gets a video from Youtube matching the given tags

 #### Information:
-- `!avatar` *username* - Responds with your avatar, unless a username is specified
+- `!avatar` *@username* - Responds with your avatar, unless a username is specified
-- `!channelinfo` *channel name* - Gives information about this channel, unless a name is specified
+- `!channelinfo` *#channelname* - Gives information about this channel, unless a channelname is specified
 - `!ping` - Pong!
 Check Gravebot's pulse
-- `!serverinfo` *server name* - Gives information about this server, unless a name is specified
+- `!serverinfo` - Gives information about this server
 - `!servers` - Lists how many servers, channels and users the bot is connected to
 - `!uptime` - Shows how long the bot has been online
-- `!userinfo` *username* - Gives information about this user, unless a name is specified
+- `!userinfo` *username* - Gives information about this user, unless a username is specified
 - `!version` - Get information on the latest version of Gravebot

 #### Games: